00jferna/Meetup_Clone/README_OLD.md

     }
     ```

-* Error Response: Body validation error
+- Error Response: Body validation error

-  * Status Code: 400
+  - Status Code: 400
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {
       "message": "Validation Error",
       "statusCode": 400,
-      "errors": {
+      "errors": [
-        "name": "Name must be 60 characters or less", "about": "About must be 50 characters or more", "type": "Type must be 'Online' or 'In person'", "private": "Private must be a boolean",
+        "Name must be 60 characters or less",
+        "About must be 50 characters or more",
+        "Type must be 'Online' or 'In person'", "Private must be a boolean",
-        "city": "City is required",
+        "City is required",
-        "state": "State is required",
+        "State is required"
-      }
+      ]
     }
     ```